ABOUT MINDFULIST

 3. Honesty

-Good work asks for truthfulness: about what you want, what you resist, and what you're not ready to name yet.
-Honesty keeps the work alive.
+Good work asks for telling the truth about what you want, what you resist, and what you're not ready to name yet.
+Honesty keeps your work alive.

 4. Integrity